 If multiple services provide reading tracking and cataloguing, they are forced to stand out from the crowd to attract customers.
 Their additional features that contribute to their USPs (unique selling points) should really draw the right readers to the right service.

 Maybe you read only print books.
 Or perhaps you like to show off your collection visually.
-You might be a more competitive type of person, so graphs and other fancy visualisations of your reading tracking might be just what you need.
+You might be a more competitive type of person, so stats, graphs and other fancy visualisations of your reading activity might be just what you need.
 Or you could be someone who reads only ebooks.

 Goodreads doesn't really like indie ebooks